STB1019/IEEEWebsite/README.md

 7. Start database (MAMP or equivalent)
 8. Run start.bat (or `php artisan serve`)

+## Important Notes

+if you don't have a vendor folder, you need to run `composer update`.
+The working version should have a vendor folder and the file .env.

 ## File Organization

 The files are organized following the MVC (Model-View-Controller) structure predefined by Laravel for easy understanding and modification.
 The views are created using Blade and are located in the `resources/views` folder.
 The views are based on the master.blade.php file contained in the `resources/views/layouts` folder.
 The other two layouts, master_h and master_hf, derive from the first one, with master_h containing the head and master_hf containing the footer and head.
 All the pages utilize standard components that I created, which are located in the `resources/views/components` folder.